erasromani/ebm-grasp-planning/index.md

 ![training-curves](https://github.com/erasromani/ebm-grasp-planning/blob/gh-pages/images/training-curves.png)
 *Figure 5: Training curves for energy-based model training where \tau is the temperature term in the noise contrastive estimation loss function*

-Results suggest that although higher temperature may yield slightly better performance for the training set, it doesn’t yield better performance for the validation set.
-The temperature term therefore has no significant impact on model performance.

-Higher temperatures rescale the energy such that a larger number of negative samples contribute to the denominator of the loss function.
-In doing so, the system pushes up on multiple negative samples throughout each training iteration.
-The zero temperatures limit effectively yield a system that only pushes up on the most of offending negative sample with the lowest energy.

 | τ | Contrastive Loss | Alignment (%) |
 | :---: | :---: | :---: |
 | 1 | 0.73 | 83.8 |